-MAT444 - Finance for Managers
+MAT444 - Finance for Managers (3 credits; Online)

 This introduction to corporate financial management and investments provides the framework, concepts, and tools for analyzing financial decisions by applying the fundamental principles of modern financial theory.
 Major topics include the time value of money and capital budgeting.